HHS/TANF-app/docs/Architecture Decision Record/009-git-workflow.md

     * For development work, assign **at least two** Raft developers with one of them being `carltonsmith` or `jtwillis92` (**but not both**).
     * For research and design assign `shubhi-raft` and `jenewingpierce`
     * For security controls assign `carltonsmith`
-    * For documentation submitted by OFA and 18F tag `lfrohlich` and `adpennington` and remove label `raft-review`
+    * For documentation submitted by the Government tag `lfrohlich` and `adpennington` and remove label `raft-review`
     * For documentation submissions and updates by raft assign `lfrohlich` and `adpennington` and add label `QASP review`
-14. For PRs with `raft-review` label, the appropriate reviewer performs the review and/or requests changes. **SLA** 3 days: 2 days to perform the review and 1 day to implement the requested changes.
+14. For PRs with `raft-review` label, the appropriate reviewer performs the review and/or requests changes. **GOAL** 3 days: 2 days to perform the review and 1 day to implement the requested changes.
     * When changes are asked for, the changes are made by the contributor
 15. When satisfied, the reviewer
     * `approves` the PR
     * removes `raft-review` label
     * adds `qasp-review` label
-    * assigns 18F/HHS as the reviewer:
+    * assigns the Government as the reviewer:
         * For backend development work assign `alexsoble`, `adpennington` and `lfrohlich`
         * For frontend work, assign the same as backend work but also include `iamjolly` for a11y review
         * For research and design work assign `lfrohlich`
-        * For security controls assign `hursey013` and `lforhlich`
+        * For security controls assign `lforhlich`
-18. For PRs with `qasp-review` label, the appropriate reviewer performs the review and/or requests changes. **SLA** 5 days: 3 days to perform the review and 2 days to implement the requested changes.
+18. For PRs with `qasp-review` label, the appropriate reviewer performs the review and/or requests changes. **GOAL** 5 days: 3 days to perform the review and 2 days to implement the requested changes.
     * When changes are asked for, the changes are made by the contributor.
-Raft reviewers should internalize the changes asked by 18F/HHS such that the same feedback is already incorporated and/or caught in future (continuous improvement)
+Raft reviewers should internalize the changes asked by the Government such that the same feedback is already incorporated and/or caught in future (continuous improvement)
     * When security controls are approved, additional reviews are asked for by OCIO
-19. When satisfied, the 18F/HHS/OCIO reviewer `approves` the PR
+19. When satisfied, the Government reviewer `approves` the PR
 20. The contributor clicks Merge into `raft-tdp-main`
 21. The contributor:
     * opens a PR from `raft-tdp-main` to `HHS:main`
-    * Updates the PR template to change `addresses` to `closes` so that issue [can be automatically closed when 18F/HHS merge](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)
+    * Updates the PR template to change `addresses` to `closes` so that issue [can be automatically closed when the Government merges](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)
     * Ensures the CI/CD pipelines are green
-    * Assigns 18F/HHS as reviewers and pings them on Teams to review/merge
+    * Assigns the Government as reviewers and pings them on Teams to review/merge
-26. PR is approved and merged to `HHS:main` by `adpennington` or `lfrohlich` **SLA** 1 day from open date (by now the code is already approved by 18F/HHS)
+26. PR is approved and merged to `HHS:main` by `adpennington` or `lfrohlich` **GOAL** 1 day from open date (by now the code is already approved by the Government)

 ## Consequences